AvinashPolisetty/kidney-Disease-Classification-using-MLOps/README.md

 python app.py
 ```

-Access the application:
+### Access the application

 -  Open a web browser and navigate to http://localhost:8080